 The distribution requirement is based upon the premise that a significant portion of undergraduate education should be characterized by a broad survey of human knowledge.

 Distribution requirements consist of a minimum of 45 credits, with 15 credits earned in each of the broad areas of humanities, social sciences, and natural sciences.
-Communications and quantitative skills requirements are met with the completion of English Composition 101 and 102 and a mathematics course numbered 107 or above or PHIL& 120.
+Communications and quantitative skills requirements are met with the completion of ENGL& 101 and ENGL& 102 and MATH& 107 or above or PHIL& 120.

 A specific course may not be credited toward more than one distribution area.